caseda/com.nodon/README.md

 * Dutch (Nederlands)

 ### Notes:
-**Micro Smart Plug, wattage report:**
-There are still a few Micro Smart Plugs around with old firmware (v1.07).
-These contain a bug with the reports of the wattage.
-This causes them to keep sending every change, even when nothing is attached, and the setting is ignored.
-This has been fixed in a recent firmware update (v1.55).
-You can see if you have a fixed version by an added note in the packaging that the setting's default value of 10% was changed.

-If you have a Z-Wave USB stick you can update manually.
-Contact support@nodon.fr for the latest firmware (they have a quick response time).
-Updating via Homey will be supported in the future.

 **Battery Devices, saving settings:**
 For battery devices it's best to press a button 2 seconds Before pressing the save button.
 This will make it 100% sure the device takes the new settings (immediately).